mfhussain/beecon/README.md

 BeeCon Works
 **Clarity from Complexity**

-A tech consultancy specializing in Data, AI, Digital Transformation, and Online Marketing.
+A tech consultancy specializing in Data, AI, Digital Transformation, Web and Online Marketing.